Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Numerical simulations

 where $\Lambda_i = G_{ii}^{(1)}$ after diagonalization and we have introduced dimensionless parameters

-The parameter $r$ is the pump parameter, representing (in the mean-field) the number of times the pump strength lies above the threshold of the first supermode, in units of field (i.e., $r^2$ is the pump parameter in power).
-The parameter $\eta$ is the ratio between the intensity-dependent and the linear decay rates of the first supermode (i.e., the rate of the third term in \eqref{eq:eoms} at $i = j = k = m = n = 1$).
+The parameter $r$ is the pump parameter, representing the ratio of the pump field amplitude to the pump field amplitude at the (mean-field) threshold of the first supermode.
+The parameter $\eta$ is the ratio between the intensity-dependent and the linear decay rates of the first supermode in isolation.
 These dimensionless parameters incorporate the pump strength $\mathcal A$ and the scale $g_0$ of the nonlinear coupling coefficients.
-More specifically, we set $1/\kappa$ as the unit of time, and for a given $\eta$, we fix $g_0$ in Fig.~\ref{fig:nl-lindblads-RT}(b) such that $\Lambda_1 = \sqrt{\kappa\eta}$, while for a given $r$, we fix $\mathcal A = \kappa r / 2\Lambda_1$.
+Thus in our simulations, we set $1/\kappa$ as the unit of time, and for a given $\eta$, we fix $g_0$ in Fig.~\ref{fig:nl-lindblads-RT}(b) such that $\Lambda_1 = \sqrt{\kappa\eta}$, while for a given $r$, we fix $\mathcal A = \kappa r / 2\Lambda_1$.

-We perform numerical simulations in Julia using the QuantumOptics.jl package \cite{Kramer2018}.
-We simulate state evolution equations in standard quantum input-output theory, which we summarize in \hyperref[app:appendix]{Appendix} for convenience.
-We take advantage of the supermode decomposition to truncate the multimode simulation to a small number of signal modes---four in Fig.~\ref{fig:simulations} (i.e., $1 \leq i \leq 4$) and five in Fig.~\ref{fig:stochastics} and \ref{fig:wigner} (i.e., $1 \leq i \leq 5$)---as well as to the first forty nonlinear Lindblad operators (i.e., $1 \leq k \leq 40$), discarding even values of $k$ as noted in Fig.~\ref{fig:nl-lindblads-RT}.
+We perform numerical simulations in Julia using the QuantumOptics.jl package~\cite{Kramer2018}.
+We simulate quantum state evolution using standard numerical techniques, which we summarize in Appendix~\ref{app:methods} for convenience.
+We take advantage of the supermode decomposition to truncate the multimode simulation to a total of five signal modes (i.e., $1 \leq i \leq 5$) and to the first \num{20} nonlinear Lindblad operators (i.e., $1 \leq k \leq 20$).
+We use a Fock dimension of nine for the most dominant supermode and a dimension of three for the remaining higher-order supermodes.
 To check that our choices for numerical truncation are appropriate, we repeat calculations with increasing thresholds for truncation until we arrive at results that do not qualitatively change upon increase.

+We first simulate the steady-state squeezing spectrum of the SPOPO in the first supermode in the highly nonlinear regime of $\eta = 1$.
+In this strongly quantum limit, our quantum model for the SPOPO exhibits important nonlinear deviations from conventional squeezing near and above threshold, arising from both the dissipative and coherent nonlinearities.
+In fact, the nonlinearity imparted by $\hat H_\text{nl}$ rotates the internal state of the SPOPO in phase space (see also Fig.~\ref{fig:wigner}), so we compute the squeezing not along a fixed quadrature, but instead along the angle of optimal squeezing, defined here as

+which produces the minimal variance in the resulting homodyne measurement.
+Figure~\ref{fig:squeezing}(a) shows how $\theta_\text{opt}$ changes with the pump parameter $r$, indicating that the dispersive nonlinearity can have a direct effect on the squeezing properties of an SPOPO.